What is the Hundred? The rules, teams and players as a 100-ball tournament return in 2022 - ExBulletin

 What is the Hundred?
 The rules, teams and players as a 100-ball tournament return in 2022

-The decision rating system that Hawkeye uses is available for the first time in domestic cricket in England, as well as a smart replay system that automatically calls no balls (resulting in a free hit).
+The decision rating system that Hawkeye uses is available for the first time in domestic cricket in England, as is a smart replay system that automatically calls no balls (resulting in a free hit).

 One of the main goals of the Hundred is to complete matches in two and a half hours ending at 9pm to attract young families.
 Teams are on the clock all the time.
 50 seconds are allowed for end changes for broadcasters.